By using this site, you agree to the Privacy Policy and Terms of Use.

 (Credit: Nintendo)

 I’m sure you’re wondering why this even exists, right?
-Switch 2 cartridges top out at 64GB, but they cost extra for the publisher to use, so game-key cards will help get games into physical stores for a lot less money, Nintendo tells The Verge.
+Switch 2 cartridges top out at 64GB, but they’re expensive for the publisher to use, so game-key cards will help get games into physical stores for a lot less money, Nintendo tells The Verge.

-Many have criticized Nintendo for devaluing physical media, but the Switch 1 already had a similar concept.
+Many have criticized Nintendo for devaluing physical media, leading the company to poll Japanese players about their feelings on the game-key card.
+But it’s important to note that the Switch 1 already had a similar concept.
 Ever purchase a compilation title?
 There’s one game on the cart and the others need to be downloaded.
 Plus, PlayStation and Xbox have had code-in-a-box releases for years.

 How to Tell If You’re Buying a Game-Key Card